llm-bible/llm-bible.github.io/_publications/sarkar2023will.markdown

 bibkey: sarkar2023will
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.00382"}
-tags: ['Attention Mechanism', 'Model Architecture', 'Prompting', 'Reinforcement Learning', 'Uncategorized']
+tags: ['Attention Mechanism', 'Model Architecture', 'Prompting', 'Reinforcement Learning']
 ---
 The research field of end-user programming has largely been concerned with helping non-experts learn to code sufficiently well in order to achieve their